Make a woven top stool

 He is currently working towards a Masters in Environmental Management and aims to heighten awareness and potential of native woodlands and the traditional methods which can be used to make aesthetic quality products.

 Please wear sensible warm clothing and sturdy footwear.

-£80 per person, to include tuition, materials, teas and coffees.
+£150 per person, to include tuition, materials, teas and coffees.
 Please let the Museum know in advance any special dietary requirements.
 The Museum café will be open or you can bring a packed lunch.